Chair of the Commission on Christian Education

 Bishop David Rwhynica Daniels, Jr.

 Reverend Daniels lived in the United States for a year and three months after he escaped for his life in June of 1990 from Liberia.
 When asked by Bishop John Richard Bryant the second time to come back to Liberia, Rev. Daniels gladly accepted the challenge.
 Rev. Daniels came back home to Liberia the second time to continue the ministry he began at Eliza Turner Memorial AME Church.
-He knew God could used him as an available vessel to “Make a Positive Difference” in Liberia.
-Upon his return, he worked restlessly to reorganize the church and with God’s help it became one of African Methodism’s largest churches on the continent of Africa.
+He knew God could use him as an available vessel to “Make a Positive Difference” in Liberia.
+Upon his return, he worked tirelessly to reorganize the church; and, with God’s help, it became one of African Methodism’s largest churches on the continent of Africa.
 Eliza Turner grew from a few hundred members to several thousands.
-The church went from one full time employee to several employees before the 1996 hostilities.
+The church went from one full-time employee to several employees before the 1996 hostilities.

 In August of 2002, the AME University confers the Doctor of Divinity upon the Rev. David Rwhynica Daniels, Jr. (Degree of Doctor of Divinity (D. D. Honoris Causa) Bishop David R. Daniels, Jr. holds a Master of Divinity degree from Lutheran Theological Seminary in Columbia, South Carolina.
 He is trained in Clinical Pastoral Counseling and holds an Advanced Pastoral Clinical Education certificate.
 He was awarded a Bachelor of Science degree Magna cum Laude in Business Administration from Allen University.
 He has also studied at the University of South Carolina.

-Like the prophet, Habakkuk, Rev Daniels awaits the Lord’s appointed time for the vision, though it tarries; it will surely come to pass.
+Like the prophet, Habakkuk, Bishop Daniels awaits the Lord’s appointed time for the vision, though it tarries; it will surely come to pass.

-Bishop David Rwhynica Daniels, Jr. election was a history making event in the life of the church as the First West African to be elected from West Africa as Bishop in the AME Church.
+Bishop David Rwhynica Daniels, Jr.’s election was a history-making event in the life of the church as the first West African to be elected from West Africa as Bishop in the AME Church.
 To God Be the Glory!
-He was assigned to the 14th Episcopal District serving from 2004-2012.
-At the 2012 General Conference in Nashville, Tennessee he was assigned to the 15th District encompassing Western South Africa, Namibia and Angola and reassigned in 2016 at the 50th Session of the General Conference in Philadelphia, Pennsylvania.
+He was assigned to the Fourteenth Episcopal District serving from 2004-2012.
+At the 2012 General Conference in Nashville, Tennessee, he was assigned to the Fifteenth District encompassing Western South Africa, Namibia, and Angola and reassigned in 2016 at the 50th Session of the General Conference in Philadelphia, Pennsylvania.